 Keep it Clean

 Keeping on top of clutter and mess throughout the rest of the house is an ongoing daily part of this program.
-It is not about re-cleaning — we’re simply tidying areas we’ve already ROCKed.
-So, grab the Daily Routine and buzz through it — you’ll only need 15-20 minutes now.
+It is not about re-cleaning —we’re simply tidying areas we’ve already done.
+So, grab the daily routine and buzz through it.
+You’ll only need 15-20 minutes now.